mobileka/scope-applicator/readme.md

 > You should also be familiar with [query scopes](http://laravel.com/docs/eloquent#query-scopes) in Laravel.

-The easiest way to use Scope Applicator is to create a repository which extends `Mobileka\ScopeApplicator\Repositories\LaravelRepository` class.
+The easiest way to use Scope Applicator is to create a repository which extends `Mobileka\ScopeApplicator\Laravel\Repository` class.

 The trait is already attached to it, so you can use it right from the box: